Post-Ayahuasca Integration: How to Avoid Slipping into Old Patterns

 This sense of community will look different for every person.
 I would suggest utilizing social media and different event groups to see what’s around and what you can check out.
 Go to medicine circles and see if you can find any like-minded people in spiritual communities.
 Try joining sharing circles and self-help events.
 Check out small self-sustainable communities and see if there’s a place for you.
 Go to places that you think like-minded people will be at, and start networking.

+• Meditative disciplines: As a big part of the integration process involves both reflection and grounding, kicking off the habit of regularly doing meditative practices can be beneficial.
 A meditative discipline is any act that cultivates mindfulness and brings you into the present moment.
-Whether this is creating a habit of meditating every day, doing yoga, practicing a martial art, playing a sport, or going for walks in nature, it’s important to spend time with yourself and distance yourself from the hustle and bustle of everyday life.
+This could be a habit of meditating every day, doing yoga, practicing a martial art, playing a sport, or going for walks in nature.

-A spiritual practice is really just a way for you to connect more deeply with your soul nature, therefore it looks different for everyone.
+• Spiritual practice: A spiritual practice is just a way for you to connect more deeply with your soul nature, therefore it looks different for everyone.
 Whether it’s learning about different modalities, or connecting with different spiritually-centered communities, look for a spiritual pathway that feels good for you.
-Nourish your soul, and your journey is going to be a whole lot easier.

-As with any integration process, journaling is no exception when it comes to post-Ayahuasca integration.
+• Journaling: As with any integration process, journaling is no exception when it comes to post-Ayahuasca integration.
 Journaling allows you to organize your internal processes via writing about your experiences.
 The act of journaling is a good way to make sense of your emotions.
-During the after-effects of Ayahuasca, regular journaling may help you make more sense of your processes, which leads to quicker insights and integration.

 Leave a Comment